HydroFrame-ML/hydrogen-emulator-configurable/README.md

 ## Environment instructions
 At the moment creating and installing everything into a working environment takes a bit of work.
 These are the steps that should get you up and running.

-*NOTE:  this line `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia` is setup for verde to install locally follow the commnands [here](https://pytorch.org/get-started/locally/) (*lc- The conda one didn't work for me so I did pip*)
+*NOTE:  this line `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia` is setup for verde to install locally follow the commnands [here](https://pytorch.org/get-started/locally/)

-lc - I added hydrodata and subset tools to this list to support the workflow for adding dummy data

 ```
 # Base install stuff
 conda create -n hydrogen
 conda activate hydrogen
 conda install -c conda-forge python=3.10
+# Use this one for mac
+conda install pytorch::pytorch torchvision torchaudio -c pytorch
+# Use this one for Verde
-conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
+#conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
 conda install -c conda-forge mamba
 mamba install -c conda-forge torchdata pytorch-lightning xarray  xskillscore tqdm dill numcodecs dask netcdf4 zarr fsspec aiohttp pooch rioxarray holoviews geoviews jupyter jupyterlab mlflow ipykernel seaborn numcodecs pip pandas